Posey (18CH281)

 the artifact’s center.
 The remaining five triangles were flat, and two

 had perforations in their centers.
-They too may have functioned as arrowheads,
+They too may have functioned as points,

-although an ornamental usage has also been suggested.
+although an ornamental usage may also be suggested.
 Two copper alloy

 cones were also recovered.